ome/omero-guide-introduction/docs/group-user-management.rst

       xvi.
 Click on the Pencil button |image6|

       xvii.
-You can add or remove the user to/from a group.
-Modify the roles etc..
+You can add or remove the user to/from a group, modify the roles etc..

       xviii.
 Click Save